Shumaila27/Task-1/README.md

 # Task-1
-my First task at CodeX cue software house
+This is my 1st task at CodeX cue software house as a python developer , it is about a GUI calculator that perform the basic functions like add , subtract etc